specmatic/postman-mcp-server/README.md

 ## 🧰 VS Code Integration

+> VS Code only supports up to 128 tools.
+If you add the Postman MCP server and this exceeds 128 tools, you will encounter an issue with your agent.

 You can integrate your MCP server with Visual Studio Code to use it with VS Code extensions that support MCP.

 1. Create a `.vscode/mcp.json` file in your project with the following configuration: